Israeli minister 'honoured' to be barred from Poland over Holocaust bill

 The Polish measure would impose prison sentences of up to three years for mentioning the term “Polish death camps” and for suggesting “publicly and against the facts” that the Polish nation or state was complicit in Nazi Germany’s crimes.

-Poland’s rightwing nationalist government says the bill is necessary to protect the reputation of Poles as victims of Nazi aggression.
+Poland’s right-wing nationalist government says the bill is necessary to protect the reputation of Poles as victims of Nazi aggression.
 Israel says the law would ban true statements about the role that some Poles played in Nazi crimes.

+“I think that the bill is precise and does not require a change.
+I do not know what the president’s decision will be.
+Let’s wait a few hours.
+We are all tired with this issue,” Foreign Minister Czaputowicz said.

 The bill has drawn criticism from the United States and condemnation from a number of international organisations as well as Polish minority groups.